BettyxMue/master-thesis-match-keys-datavant-attack/README.md

 ## Ethical Considerations

-This software is a Proof of Concept (PoC) for academic research.
+This attack framework is a Proof of Concept (PoC) for academic research.
 It is designed to audit the security of PPRL systems using synthetic or publicly available data.
 It should not be used to target real individuals or protected health information (PHI) without explicit authorisation.